Please visit the Opportunity Finder for all Expedition and Residential section opportunities.

 To book contact Gareth Shields on 028 9186 1297 or book online.

-There will be another Residential towards the end of August, dates TBC.
+There may be another Residential towards the end of August, dates TBC.

 Ulster Wildlife